Price Range of 750ml bottle, ex-tax in USD

 |Concours Mondial de Bruxelles||2007||Silver|

 Cream Liqueur is the name given to cream-based members of the liqueur family.
-The category overlaps with its many other liqueur categories as very few liqueurs will have cream as the key flavoring agent; cream is generally used more for texture and body while cream liqueurs rely upon other flavors to define it.
+The category overlaps with its many other liqueur categories as very few liqueurs will just have cream as the key flavoring agent; cream is generally used more for texture and body, while cream liqueurs rely upon other flavors to define it.

 Cream liqueurs are produced under a different method to other liqueurs.
 The cream, alcohol and sugar are homogenized together to make sure they bond and don't separate when bottled.